-We’ve done a variety of chats so far… We’ve done ones about new products with SaveLocal, we’ve done them about product changes—we did a Q&A about our Email Editor changes a few months ago, and we’ve done chats about best practices and hot topics—like our most recent chat about Pinterest.
+We’ve done a variety of chats so far… We’ve done ones about new products, we’ve done them about product changes—we did a Q&A about our Email Editor changes a few months ago, and we’ve done chats about best practices and hot topics—like our most recent chat about Pinterest.

 It’s a great way to boost your engagement and it’s really easy … and free.
 It’s especially good for B2Bs like us, but it’s also useful for B2Cs.
 Say you’re a bakery, you can talk about baking tips, or if you’re a fitness center you can talk about best ways to work out.
 So there are a lot of topics and a lot of different ways you can involve your audience…

 So just be creative and have your experts ready to discuss the topics with your fans.

 How exactly do you run a Facebook chat?